-The other is via the Assignment page Project Scheduler (the Schedule sub-tab under the project workspace), where forecast adjustments can be requested based on task level assignments.
+The other is via the Project Scheduler (the Schedule sub-tab under the project workspace of an individual project, where forecast adjustments can be requested based on task level assignments.
 This method should be used with caution.

 Let’s look at both:

-On the Assignments page, when adding new skill or resource assignments or modifying existing ones, project managers do not directly save their changes to the database (assuming the Resource manager-driven approach).
-Instead, after additions/changes have been made, all of the changes in that context can be submitted by clicking the Request icon, located in the top left control panel:
+Step 2: On the Assignments page, when adding new skill or resource assignments or modifying existing ones, the project manager will not see a Save icon.
+Instead, after additions/changes have been made, they will use the Request icon, pictured in shaded grey in the image below:

 NOTE #1: In the Request/Approval Method, a project manager is not generally authorized to save to the effort forecast directly.
-However, if you, as a project manager, ARE authorized to save to the forecast directly, but want to send a request anyway, be sure to click the Request button BEFORE clicking Save.
-The Request button only submits requests for forecast changes made since the last save.
-Note that clicking the Request button will submit the request AND save to the database.
+However, if you, as a project manager, ARE authorized to save to the forecast directly, but want to send a request anyway, be sure to click the Request icon BEFORE clicking Save.
+The Request icon only submits requests for forecast changes made since the last save.
+Note that clicking the Request icon will submit the request AND save to the database.

 - <empty> = Open